stanek-michal/ai-meeting-summarizer/README.md

    Now you can open http://localhost:9001 in the browser and summarize videos.
 You can open multiple tabs and process multiple videos in parallel.

+   Peak RAM usage during processing may reach 20GB - make sure to leave that much RAM free for the app while it's processing.
+For long videos it can take 40+ minutes.

 ## Troubleshooting

 If you encounter any issues: